hazelcast/hazelcast/site/docs/tutorials/cdc.md

 description: How to monitor Change Data Capture data from a MySQL database in Jet.
 ---

-**Change data capture** refers to the process of **observing changes made to a database** and extracting them in a form usable by other systems, for the purposes of replication, analysis and many more.
+**Change Data Capture** (CDC) refers to the process of **observing changes made to a database** and extracting them in a form usable by other systems, for the purposes of replication, analysis and many more.

-Change Data Capture is especially important to Jet, because it allows for the **streaming of changes from databases**, which can be efficiently processed by Jet.
+Basically anything that requires keeping multiple heterogeneous datastores in sync.

-Implementation of CDC in Jet is based on [Debezium](https://debezium.io/), which is an open source distributed platform for change data capture.
+CDC is especially important to Jet, because it allows for the **streaming of changes from databases**, which can be efficiently processed by Jet.
+Jet's implementation is based on [Debezium](https://debezium.io/), which is an open source distributed platform for change data capture.